Skip to content

 cpp

-This syntax stacks both constraints together: the pointer itself cannot change where it points, and the data cannot be modified through the pointer.
-This pattern is actually quite common in function parameters—when passing a pointer to a function where we neither want the function to change the pointer's target nor modify the data, we write it this way.
+This combines the two constraints: the pointer itself cannot change where it points, and the data cannot be modified through the pointer.
+This is quite common in function parameters—when passing a pointer to a function, if you don't want the function to change the pointer's target or the data itself, you write it this way.

-Many developers find these three combinations hard to remember.
-Here is a classic reading technique: read the declaration from right to left.
+Many find these three combinations hard to remember.
+Here is a classic reading method: read the declaration from right to left.
 Let's take const int* const p as an example:

-• Start from the variable name p, and read left
+• Start with the variable name p, read left

 • const → p is a constant